meta-logi/metaagent-support/nc-link-dataminer/README.md

-**dataminer** is a NC-Link DataConnect Gateway process.
+**nc-link-dataminer** is a NC-Link DataConnect Gateway process.
 It streams data from any NC-Link services to data services for RethinkDB, InfluxDB, ElasticSearch or Kafak.

 Here is a nc-link-dataminer configuration example that streams data from some devices in a NC-Link service to all four services:
 ```